iPhone & IPad USERS: LONG PRESS ON THE MENU FOR DROP-DOWN OPTIONS

 • Fandom In Stitches is owned and edited by Jennifer Ofenstein of Sewhooked

-• The FiS product sales pay for our various accounts - domain name, online storage, as well as the prizes we share for our events.
+• The FiS product sales & Ko-Fi Donations pay for our various accounts - domain name, and online storage, as well as the prizes we share for our events.

 Can I use Fandom In Stitches patterns to make items to sell on etsy/craft fairs/etc.?